jessemyers/cheddar/README.md

     It would be trivial to implement the exact match controller, but it's not clear what response `pip` expects in this case.

- -  The `setupptools` register command does not send Basic Auth credentials.
+ -  The `setuptools` register command does not send Basic Auth credentials.

     It would be much better to password-protect the register controller.